 We are currently inviting expressions of interest for governor vacancies across the Board of Governors and its Committees.
 This committee currently has a vacancy for the role of Governor, and we are particularly keen to hear from individuals with expertise in Research.

 You can view further information including a role description and details of how to enquire.

 Kevin Baughan OBE

-Chair, and independent member of the Board of Governors
+Chair of the Research Committee and Independent member of the Board of Governors

 Kevin is the former Deputy Chief Executive of Innovate UK where they focused on the development and delivery of Innovate UK’s investment portfolio regionally, nationally and globally.
 Progressing from roles as Innovate UK’s Director of Technology and Chief Development Officer, Kevin championed and pioneered many new important initiatives such as the proposals which led to the Industrial Strategy Challenge Fund and the forging of closer working partnerships with Venture Capital funds leading to the Investment Acceleration programmes.